Identity & Access Management Implementation Plan (Step-by-Step)

 Decide how users prove who they are.
 Push-passcode MFA is table stakes.
 Start piloting passkeys or WebAuthn so you're not ripping out passwords later when phishing gets even easier.

-Sketch your authorization model.
-Keep roles tight, hierarchical, and business-speaking—finance-analyst, not "role_42."
-Follow least-privilege patterns and validate with your managers before baking them into code.
+Keep roles tight, hierarchical, and named for the business function (finance-analyst, not "role_42").
+Follow minimal access principles and validate with your managers before baking them into code.
 Edge cases happen.
 Park them in a documented exception process instead of inventing one-off roles that snowball into role explosion.

 Before the week ends, add automations: HR-driven provisioning, just-in-time elevation for admin tasks, and break-glass access that logs every keystroke.
 Package it all into a control matrix and get security sign-off.